-19. The decision by CMP to not allow early action under JI by not allowing issuance of ERUs for pre-2008 remission reductions hampered the early development of JI.
+- 20. The decision by CMP to not allow early action under JI by not allowing issuance of ERUs for pre-2008 remission reductions hampered the early development of JI.
 While for the CDM, Parties actively facilitated a prompt start through decision 17/CP.7 by providing for the CDM Executive Board (the Board) to commence the establishment of the CDM system immediately after the Marrakesh Accords had been adopted in 2001.
-The scope of retroactive crediting for emission reductions achieved prior to the registration of CDM project activities was ultimately decided by the CMP after it commenced its functions with the entry into force of the Kyoto Protocol.
-On the other hand, it has also been argued that the retroactive crediting of emission reductions seriously compromised the integrity of JI,9 and possibly of the CDM, by allowing for existing emission reduction activities to compete with and potentially undermine investment in new activities.

-- 20. However, unlike both JI and the CDM, the design of a future mitigation mechanism does not start from scratch; instead it has almost 15 years of experience and activity to draw upon.
+The scope of retroactive crediting for emission reductions achieved prior to the registration of CDM project activities was ultimately decided by the CMP after it commenced its functions with the entry into force of the Kyoto Protocol (KP).
+On the other hand, it has also been argued that the retroactive crediting of emission reductions seriously compromised the integrity of JI, and possibly of the CDM, by allowing for existing emission reduction activities to compete with and potentially undermine investment in new activities. - 21.
+However, unlike both JI and the CDM, the design of a future mitigation mechanism does not start from scratch; instead, it has almost 15 years of experience and activity to draw upon.
 In the CDM, and to a lesser extent JI, there exists a pipeline of activities that could, if Parties so wish, benefit from emission credits beyond 2020 through their potential crediting periods.
 Unfortunately for JI, crediting periods were often limited by national legislation, and often ended in the year 2012.
-As JI and CDM were relatively new mechanisms without any previous experience to draw upon, stakeholders and investors understood the merits of the learning by doing approach taken by the regulatory bodies and accepted the need for changes necessary to address problems and difficulties which have arisen in the implementation of these mechanisms.
+As JI and CDM were relatively new mechanisms, without any previous experience to draw upon, stakeholders and investors understood the merits of the learning by doing approach adopted by the regulatory bodies, and accepted the need for changes necessary to address problems and difficulties, which have arisen in the implementation of these mechanisms.
 In particular, where the achievement of the objective of the mechanisms is at risk, such modifications took precedence over seeking stability.
-The JISC holds the view that any strengthening of the mechanisms in order to better serve the ultimate objective of the Convention should be interpreted as a positive signal by the investment community.
-However, the JISC recommends avoiding the impression of arbitrariness of reforms, which could undermine the credibility of any future crediting mechanism that Parties establish.
-Therefore, in order to protect reasonable expectations, the JISC recommends basing the design of new mechanisms, inter alia, on lessons learned and experiences gained with JI.
-The JISC further recommends limiting the modifications of existing elements to modifications that are necessary to achieve the objective of the future mitigation mechanism and the long-term objective of the Paris Agreement. - 21.
-There is considerable mitigation potential that could and should, to the greatest extent possible, be mobilized pre-2020 through recognizing "early action".
+The JISC holds the view that any strengthening of the mechanisms in order to better serve the ultimate objective of the Convention, should be interpreted as a positive signal by the investment community.
+However, in order to avoid the impression of arbitrariness of reforms, which could undermine the credibility of any future crediting mechanism that Parties establish, the JISC recommends to take into account the principle of proportionality when designing new mechanisms, in order to protect reasonable expectations. - 22.
+There is considerable mitigation potential that could and should, to the greatest extent possible, be mobilized pre-2020, through recognizing "early action".
 Furthermore, early start and piloting can also allow Parties to build experience in national strategies, policies, and the management of the national mitigation potential, and can reveal the cost-saving potential of the international exchange of carbon assets.
-Therefore, providing a clear pathway, including clear conditions, for existing activities to be included in the future crediting mechanisms could be of benefit.
+Therefore, providing a clear pathway, including clear conditions, for existing activities to be included in future crediting mechanisms could be of benefit.